Dre Campbell Farm

 23. Citronella Plant

 Mosquitoes hate the smell of the citronella plant.
-However, simply planting it in your garden is not enough to keep mosquitoes away.
+However, planting it in your garden is insufficient to keep mosquitoes away.

 Crushing or touching the leaf will release its oils.
 The scent of the oil is what they hate, preventing them from coming near.